Taco Spaghetti Recipe

 Saute the onions first, then stir in the cooked meat until warm.

-You’ll still need the garlic and bouillon to season the water, but you can omit the rest of the seasonings since the beef is already flavored.
+You’ll still need the garlic and bouillon to season the water, but you can omit the rest of the seasonings from the taco spaghetti recipe since the beef is already flavored.

-Allow your meal to cool, then transfer any leftovers to an airtight container.
-The taco spaghetti will keep for 3 to 4 days in the refrigerator.
+Allow the dish to cool, then transfer any leftovers to an airtight container.
+Taco spaghetti will keep for 3 to 4 days in the refrigerator.

 Reheat leftovers in the microwave or on the stove until warmed through.
-You may need to add a splash of water or broth if the pasta seems dry.
+You may need to add a splash of water or broth if the noodles seem dry.

 Enjoy!